Fellowship Program Overview

 Each rotation offers a unique experience with respect to patient population and spectrum of disease.

-The core training sites, which include University Hospital of Brooklyn and Kings County, have an expanded Endoscopy service offering training in advanced diagnostic and therapeutic Endoscopy.
+The core training sites, which include University Hospital at Downstate and Kings County, have an expanded Endoscopy service offering training in advanced diagnostic and therapeutic Endoscopy.